Z-series trains

 Generally, Z-series trains are overnight, all-sleeper trains that have travel time of around 10–14 hours, with an average speed of around 120 km/h, and top speed up to 162 km/h.
 The majority have both soft sleepers and hard sleepers, while some Z trains have only soft sleepers, few of them also have soft seat.
-Most of the Z-series trains stop at either Beijing, Beijing West and Shanghai railway station or Shanghai South.
+Most of the Z-series trains stop at either Beijing, Beijing Fengtai and Shanghai railway station or Shanghai Songjiang.